catberry/catberry/docs/introducing-catberry.md

 * Every module can handle link clicks and hash changes with passing arguments in a very simple way
 * Every module can receive submitted form and, for example, pass its data to API
+* Whole module API is built using [promises](https://www.promisejs.org/).
+Promise is a main approach for working with asynchronous operations in Catberry application.

 You can read a lot about additional features in other documentation sections.